Sound Samples: |

 Standard Hexaphonic Single Coil |

-noise reduction or processing done to this track other than normalization
+processing done to this track other than normalization to

-mic preamp/computer, rather than playing through an amp and recording
+preamp/computer, rather than playing through an amp and

 |